computeronix/docker-gunbot/README.md

 # Highlights
 Key capabilities of this Gunbot container:

-- Latest version tag -> auto-builds with the latest stable version of Gunbot, when released
+- Latest version tag -> auto-builds with the latest stable version of Gunbot
-- Supports custom SSL certificate (requires using persistent data)
+- Supports HTTPS by default of the Web GUI with a self-sign SSL certificate (requires using persistent data)
 - Gunbot Betas are supported (requires using persistent data)
-- [Gunthy Marketplace](https://marketplace.gunthy.io/) custom configs are supported (requires using persistent data)
+- [Gunthy Marketplace](https://marketplace.gunthy.io/) custom scripts are supported (requires using persistent data)

 # Licensing